Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Generative AI Agent Framework for Next-Generation MIMO Networks

 \subsubsection{Features and Advantages of Generative AI Agent}

-We focus on the concept of the generative AI agent.
-Positioned as a cutting-edge development in AI technology, generative AI agent integrates LLMs with RAG technology.
-This powerful combination enables the agent to harness a vast array of external sources, such as documents, scholarly papers, or datasets.
+We now focus on the concept of the generative AI agent.
+Generative AI agent is a cutting-edge development of AI technology, which integrates LLMs with RAG technology with specialized and tailored generated content.
+This powerful combination enables the agent to harness a vast of external sources, such as documents, scholarly papers, or datasets.
 By processing this information, the generative AI agent is equipped to offer users optimized responses.
 This capability not only facilitates a deeper understanding of complex subjects but also enhances the process of problem-solving and system modeling, especially for next-generation MIMO, by providing personalized insights and actionable steps.
 The generative AI agent embraces the following main features.

-\textbf{$\bullet$ \emph{Adaptive Learning and Customization}}: The generative AI agent generates detailed responses by analyzing queries of users, e.g., new and experienced researchers working on XL-MIMO technology, through internal and external databases, e.g., IEEE Xplore, ensuring relevance and domain specificity.
-It utilizes user interactions and feedback as a mechanism for continuous and adaptive improvement, enhancing response accuracy, relevance, and customization.
+\textbf{$\bullet$ \emph{Adaptive Learning and Customization}}: The generative AI agent can generate detailed responses by analyzing queries from users, e.g., new or experienced researchers working on XL-MIMO technology, through internal and external databases, e.g., IEEE Xplore.
+It utilizes user interactions and feedback as a mechanism for continuous and adaptive improvement, which can enhance the response accuracy, relevance, and customization.
 Such dynamic adaptation enables the generative AI agent to become progressively skilled at offering accurate and insightful responses, addressing a wide range of inquiries with enhanced specificity and user focus.

 \textbf{$\bullet$ \emph{Scalability and Flexibility}}: The generative AI agent can adeptly handle a wide range of queries from simple requests to complex problem formulations.
 This versatile capability ensures the generative AI agent's scalability across diverse domains and user needs, underscoring its ability to adapt and respond to an extensive range of questions with precision and relevance.